Introduction to Research Administration and Management Certificate

 (Full-day)

 This workshop, intended for individuals with fewer than three years' experience, is designed to give newcomers to research administration a big picture of the profession.
-Topics covered will include finding funding opportunities; orienting new faculty to the research environment; pre- and post-award administration; proposal development, submission, review and award negotiation; administrative and fiscal regulations; accountability and risk management; and research, fiscal, and professional ethics.
+Topics covered will include finding funding opportunities; research development; orienting new faculty to the research environment; pre- and post-award administration and compliance; proposal development, submission, review and award negotiation; administrative and fiscal regulations; accountability and risk management; research, fiscal, and professional ethics.
+Emotional and social intelligence and competencies to make an effective research administrator will also be covered.

 Must take four.